-Airbus is in the process of developing a simplified, lie-flat business class seat for A320-family aircraft, utilizing existing economy-seat structures.
+Airbus is developing a simplified, lie-flat business class seat for A320-family aircraft, utilizing existing economy-seat structures.

-Dubbed “Settee Corner”, the design features two, slightly offset seats combined in a single monument – like a sofa – with a flat, end-to-end seating area that can accommodate passengers of as much as 185cm (6ft) in height.
+Dubbed “Settee Corner,” the design features two, slightly offset seats combined in a single monument—like a sofa—with a flat, end-to-end seating area that can accommodate passengers as tall as 185cm (6ft).

-Although the seat can accommodate two sitting passengers in cruise, it is designed for single occupancy, with the traveler sitting in the aisle-side portion for take-off and landing.
+Although the seat can accommodate two sitting passengers on a cruise, it is designed for single occupancy, with the traveler sitting in the aisle-side portion for take-off and landing.

 Airbus Interiors Services’ business line leader for tailored equipment, Amalia Martinez-Martin, said at AIX 2019 in Hamburg today that the seat was up to 30% lighter than a standard lie-flat business class seat because the new design needed no reclining mechanism or actuators.

-Furthermore, she says, the sofa seat is being proposed with a 32in (81cm) pitch – leading to fishbone-style cabin layout – while conventional business seats typically have a 34in pitch.
+Furthermore, she says, the sofa seat is being proposed with a 32-inch (81-cm) pitch—leading to a fishbone-style cabin layout—while conventional business seats typically have a 34-inch pitch.

 Martinez-Martin adds that, especially as single-aisle aircraft can be deployed for long-haul flights, the proposed sofa seat will allow operators to offer a lie-flat business product at “very competitive cost of ownership” because it eliminates the need for a complex support structure and can be installed on standard A320-family seat rails.